FreeCAD/FreeCAD-Getting-Started/README.md

-I just completly wrote it in code.
+Wrote completely in code using QT designer.
-Still needs a lot of work!
+Needs a lot of more work to be finished.
 ![afbeelding](gif_screenshots.gif)